oceanprotocol/docs/content/tutorials/marketplace-publish-data-asset.md

 ---
-title: Publish a Data asset on Ocean Marketplace.
+title: Publish a data asset
 description: Tutorial to publish assets using the Ocean Market
 ---